Yu-Group/adaptive-wavelets/readme.md

 ![](docs/awd.jpg)

+Official code for using / reproducing AWD from the paper "Adaptive wavelet distillation from neural networks through interpretations" ([arXiv](https://arxiv.org/abs/2107.09145)).

+> Recent deep-learning models have achieved impressive prediction performance, but often sacrifice interpretability and computational efficiency.
+Interpretability is crucial in many disciplines, such as science and medicine, where models must be carefully vetted or where interpretation is the goal itself.
+Moreover, interpretable models are concise and often yield computational efficiency.
+Here, we propose adaptive wavelet distillation (AWD), a method which aims to distill information from a trained neural network into a wavelet transform.
+Specifically, AWD penalizes feature attributions of a neural network in the wavelet domain to learn an effective multi-resolution wavelet transform.
+The resulting model is highly predictive, concise, computationally efficient, and has properties (such as a multi-scale structure) which make it easy to interpret.
+In close collaboration with domain experts, we showcase how AWD addresses challenges in two real-world settings: cosmological parameter inference and molecular-partner prediction.
+In both cases, AWD yields a scientifically interpretable and concise model which gives predictive performance better than state-of-the-art neural networks.
+Moreover, AWD identifies predictive features that are scientifically meaningful in the context of respective domains.

 # Related work

 - TRIM (ICLR 2020 workshop [pdf](https://arxiv.org/abs/2003.01926), [github](https://github.com/csinva/transformation-importance)) - using simple reparameterizations, allows for calculating disentangled importances to transformations of the input (e.g. assigning importances to different frequencies)